sajagana/WIKI_page_test_repo/CCNA Exam Qus-Final.md

 * **password is not required**

 Answer
-The correct answer is password is not required.
-When accessing the USER exec mode, no password is required.
+The correct answer is password is not required. **When accessing the USER exec mode, no password is required.**

-Which number represents the default encryption type of the protected password used to restrict access to the privileged EXEC mode?
+Which number represents the **default encryption type of the protected password** used to restrict access to the **privileged EXEC mode**?

 * **4**